 Carrot cake Bliss balls in a coconut bowl on a white background

 Carrot cake bliss balls are a healthier version of your favourite cake.
-These little bites include wholesome ingredients which pack a decent nutritional punch.
+These little bites include wholesome ingredients that pack a decent nutritional punch.
 They don’t include any refined sugars or overly processed ingredients.

 Carrot cake Bliss balls in a coconut bowl on a white background